stonehappi/stonehappi/power-bi/labs/retail-store/Part1_Data_Loading.md

   - ✔️ Inventory
   - ✔️ LeadTimeUpdates
   - ✔️ ConsumptionUpdates
+  - ✔️ NewTableName <!-- Add the actual new table name here -->
 - Click the **Load** button (bottom right corner).

 > ⚠️ Do **not** click "Transform Data" yet — we’ll do that in Part 2 if cleaning is needed.